yomna-shousha/remix-starter-template/README.md

 npm run typegen
 ```

-You will need to rerun typegen whenever you make changes to `wrangler.toml`.
+You will need to rerun typegen whenever you make changes to `wrangler.toml`. edit here
 preview commit

 ## Deployment